Inverting Data Transformations via Diffusion Sampling: Transformation-Inverting Energy Diffusion

 \subsection{Diffusion sampling with trivialized target score}

 We introduce Transformation-Inverting Energy Diffusion (TIED), and its associated diffusion sampler on Lie groups, overcoming the aforementioned challenges.
-To simplify the notations, we fix a data $\tilde{\bf x}$ and write the transformation inversion posterior defined in \cref{sec:problem_statement} as $p(g)\equiv p(g\mid\tilde{\bf x})$.
-Consider the energy $E:G\to\mathbb{R}$ associated with the posterior $p(g)$:
+To simplify the notation, we fix a datum $\tilde{\bf x}$ and write the transformation inversion posterior defined in \cref{sec:problem_statement} as $p(g)\equiv p(g\mid\tilde{\bf x})$.
+Consider the energy $E:G\to\mathbb{R}$ associated with the posterior:

-\draft{To sample from the posterior, we adopt \emph{diffusion sampling}.
+To sample from the posterior, we adopt \emph{diffusion sampling}.
 The idea is to construct a \emph{forward} noising process $p_t(g_t)$ on the group that gradually transforms $p_0 \equiv p$ into a simple noise distribution $p_1$.
-We then run this process \emph{backwards in time} to turn noise samples into samples from the posterior.}
+We then run this process \emph{backwards in time} to turn noise samples into samples from the posterior.

-\draft{For the forward process, we propose to use a direct Lie-group analogue of the Euclidean variance-exploding SDE in \cref{eq:forward_sde}.
-The idea is to draw infinitesimal perturbations in the Lie algebra $\mathfrak{g}$ and then transport them to the current point on the group via right multiplication (i.e., trivialization):}
+For the forward process, we propose to use a direct Lie-group analogue of the Euclidean variance-exploding SDE in \cref{eq:forward_sde}.
+The idea is to draw infinitesimal perturbations in the Lie algebra $\mathfrak{g}$ and then transport them to the current point on the group via right multiplication (i.e., trivialization):

-where $\diff \mathbf{w}_t^\mathfrak{g}$ is Brownian motion in the Lie algebra. \draft{Intuitively, we draw a small random step in $\mathfrak{g}$, then use the tangent map $\diff(L_g)_e: \mathfrak{g} \to T_g G$ to translate that step from the identity to the current location $g_t$ on the group.
-This plays the same role as adding Gaussian noise in the Euclidean setting.}
+where $\diff \mathbf{w}_t^\mathfrak{g}$ is Brownian motion in the Lie algebra.
+Intuitively, we draw a small random step in $\mathfrak{g}$, then use the tangent map $\diff(L_g)_e: \mathfrak{g} \to T_g G$ to translate that step from the identity to the current location $g_t$ on the group.
+This plays the same role as adding Gaussian noise in the Euclidean setting.
+Visual illustrations can be found in \cref{fig:forward}, along with \cref{fig:trivialized_sde} in \cref{apd:background}.

-\draft{A convenient property of this SDE is that its solution can be written in a simple \emph{multiplicative} form: $g_t = g_0\,w_t$, where $w_t \sim k_t$ is a noise random variable on the group that is independent of $g_0$.
+A convenient property of this SDE is that its solution can be written in a simple \emph{multiplicative} form: $g_t = g_0\,w_t$, where $w_t \sim k_t$ is a noise random variable on the group that is independent of $g_0$.
 This mirrors the Euclidean relationship $\mathbf{x}_t = \mathbf{x}_0 + \mathbf{w}_t$ for Gaussian noise $\mathbf{w}_t$, except that on a Lie group we combine the signal and noise via group multiplication rather than vector addition.
-While $k_t$ does not always admit a closed-form expression due to the group geometry, we can still sample from it efficiently using the exponential map, which is sufficient for our purposes (see \cref{sec:calculation}).}
+While $k_t$ does not always admit a closed-form expression due to the group geometry, we can still sample from it efficiently using the exponential map, which is sufficient for our purposes (see \cref{sec:calculation}).